PrefectHQ/prefect/docs/guides/secrets.md

 Organizations whose security policies make such storage infeasible can still use Prefect to connect to third-party services securely.

 In this example, we interact with a Snowflake database and store the credentials we need to connect in AWS Secrets Manager.
-This example can be generalized to other third party services that requires credentials.
+This example can be generalized to other third party services that require credentials.
 We use Prefect Cloud in this example.

 ## Prerequisites